 By Nutritionist Blogger, Jeni Tackett RD, LD

-As warm weather approaches, many of us start worrying about how we will look in swim suits and tank tops … and “belly fat” is often our chief villain.
+As spring approaches, many of us start worrying about how we will look in swim suits and tank tops … and “belly fat” is often our chief villain.

 But belly fat is more than just a nuisance in the summer-time; it’s also a health concern.
 The Harvard Family Health Guide explains that fat around your organs (visceral fat) can result in increased blood pressure, blood sugar levels, and heart attack risk.
 Trimming your waistline is more than just a cosmetic goal: a trim waist is important to your health!